 It seems like in every town you pass through, there's at least a couple of florists.
-Giving and receiving flowers for wedding, birthdays, sympathy arrangements, and of course Valentines, is a tradition we all love.
+Giving and receiving flowers for weddings, birthdays, sympathy, and of course Valentines, is a tradition we all love.

 But when you think about the last time you purchased flowers, it probably wasn't a great experience.
 Maybe you went online, and scrolling through dozens of mediocre options, finally settled on a bouquet, which then came shipped in a box and your recipient had to arrange the flowers themselves.
 Or maybe you called your local florist- and got sticker shock for the small amount of flowers for the price.
 Or maybe last minute you just grabbed a grocery store bunch, but it looked cheap and died in a few days.